igor47/blog/_posts/2013-01-21-30-days-of-super-productivity.md

 daily life throughout this month.

-* **Three is the focus limit.** I reconfirmed for myself that focusing on more than three times at once is almost impossible for me.
+* **Three is the focus limit.** I reconfirmed for myself that focusing on more than three things at once is almost impossible for me.
 For now, these three things
   are: school, work and the Olympiad.
 I am in a point of my life where my mind is active from 7 AM to 11 PM every single day.
 Piano currently does not fit.
   Although three is not many, I would always prefer just one thing.
 The less you